-With three campuses, two workforce development sites, and community outreach centers, we are the community's college.
-We are prepared to help you set and achieve your goal, whether you want to transfer and complete a four-year degree, earn an associate's degree or certificate and enter the workforce, or develop new skills and knowledge to change careers or enrich your life.
+We have Academic Program Advisors who are prepared to help you set and achieve your goal, whether you want to transfer and complete a four-year degree, earn an associate's degree or certificate and enter the workforce, or develop new skills and knowledge to change careers or enrich your life.
 I am very proud of our nationally recognized comprehensive degree and certificate programs as well as our Workforce Education and Continuing Education programs, and of our incredibly talented and successful students.
 We can help you define your goal, and assist you to develop a plan to successfully achieve your goal.